About the OAR

-Ongoing maintenance of the registry is run by the OAR Team, who reach out to stakeholders, including factories and brands, to ensure their lists are kept up to date.
-Each factory profile will include a date stamp of when the information was last updated, so it is clear to site users how current the information is.
+Ongoing maintenance of the registry is run by the OAR Team, who reach out to stakeholders, including facilities and brands, to ensure their lists are kept up to date.
+Each facility profile will include a date stamp of when the information was last updated, so it is clear to site users how current the information is.
 Additionally, users have the option to include the relevant dates for a list in the list name and in the list description.
 This helps to clearly communicate when the list was last updated.

 While the OAR Team will work to refresh publicly available supplier lists, the best way to ensure that data associated with your organisation is kept current is to create and manage a profile on the OAR site and maintain the data yourself.

 I want to change the name of a list I’ve uploaded to the OAR.
 How can I do that?

 It is not possible to change the name of a list after it has been uploaded to the OAR.
 As a workaround, you could upload the list again with your preferred name and choose the option to “Select a list to replace”, replacing the incorrectly name list.

 How can I request a facility be deleted from the OAR?